Donald Trump refuses to attend virtual debate, agrees to delay | DW | 08.10.2020

 He accused the commission, which is nonpartisan, of acting to "protect" Democratic challenger Joe Biden.

 However, he later agreed to delay the debate to October 22.
-His team also insisted that the third debate be pushed to October 29.
+His team also insisted that the third debate be pushed to October 29, just days before the November 3 election.
+More than 4 million Americans have already voted in the election, due to an expansion of early and mail-in voting prompted by the pandemic.

 The debate had originally been scheduled to take place in Miami in a week's time.